 Do you avoid flying into Newark Liberty International Airport because you think it will be time consuming and expensive to get to Manhattan from Newark?
 Well, think again.
-Even with a large family, the trip into Manhattan from Newark (EWR) can be quick and surprisingly CHEAP.
-Using public transportation, you can get into the City in under an hour for only $13 per person.
+Even with a large family, going from Newark to NYC by train is the answer!
+The trip into Manhattan from EWR in Newark, New Jersey, can be quick and surprisingly CHEAP– less than an hour for only $13 per person!

 Admit it: EWR isn’t as cool as saying “JFK” and doesn’t roll off the tongue like “La Guardia.”
 Plus, well, it’s Newark, right?

 Plus, I’m a cheap dad in addition to being a traveling dad.
-And the last time I took a cab into New York City from Newark it cost me nearly $100 and more than 90 minutes with traffic and tunnel backups.
+And the last time I took a cab into New York City from Newark it cost me nearly $100 and took more than 90 minutes with traffic and tunnel backups.
+It would be much worse in rush hour!

 SECOND: Board the AirTrain and head toward the Newark Liberty International Airport stop, which is close to Terminal C, just after the P4 Parking Lot stop.
 (Don’t worry – if you go the wrong direction, you can get off at any of the terminal stops, cross the platform, and catch the AirTrain going the other way.)